dopplerchase/dopplerchase.github.io/_pages/about.md

 Hello!
 My name is Randy Chase, and I am a research scientist at the Cooperative Institute for Research in the Atmosphere (CIRA) located at Colorado State University (CSU).
 I work 100% remotely for CIRA from Salt Lake City where my partner and I live.

+**TL;DR:** I got interested in weather at a young age from movies (e.g., twister) and lake effect snow.
+You will often find me playing tennis, hiking, bike riding, playing video games or cheering on the Illini and Bills.

 <h2> My Journey </h2>

 <h3> <i> Weather Interests </i> </h3>